Get in Touch

 You are responsible for:

-• All activity under your account
+- All activity conducted under your authenticated session

-• Notifying us of unauthorized access
+- Notifying us promptly of any unauthorised access at support@batteryiq.com.au

-• Logging out of shared devices
+- Signing out of shared or public devices after use

 We will:

-• Use reasonable security measures
+- Use reasonable security measures to protect your account

-• Notify you of suspicious activity (when possible)
+- Notify you of suspicious activity when possible

-11.3 Account Termination
+11.4 Account Termination

 We may suspend or terminate your account if:

-• You violate these Terms
+- You violate these Terms

-• You provide false information
+- You provide false information

-• Your account is used fraudulently
+- Your account is used fraudulently

-• Required by law
+- Required by law

-• By contacting support@batteryiq.com.au
+- By contacting support@batteryiq.com.au

 12. Acceptable Use Policy